 Mt Otemanu is the symbol of Bora Bora.
 You can see this green extinct volcano from all over Bora Bora, standing tall in the center of the island.

 Standing at 727 meters tall, it’s pretty impressive!
-You can’t get right to the peak as it’s just not possible but you can hike up to the ‘shoulder’ areas of the volcano.
+You can’t get right to the peak as it’s just not possible but you can hike up to the ‘shoulder’ areas of the volcano which is what I did.

-The hike takes around 6 hours overall and is suited to moderately fit people.
+The hike takes between 5 and 6 hours overall and is suited to moderately fit people.
 It’s also recommended that you go with a guide.

 In the evening, why not grab dinner at La Villa Mahana which is another one of Bora Bora’s best rated restaurants (it’s eye-wateringly expensive though).